raybrowndev/mini-projects/pet-calculator/README.md

 2. Use the slider to select the age of your cat.
 3. The calculated age in human years will be displayed in real-time.

-## How to Contribute

-Contributions to the Cat Age Calculator project are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Create a new Pull Request and describe your changes.